cacing69/cquery/README.md

 ### List definer available

-Below are the functions you are can use, they may change over time. <br>**Note:** nested function has been supported.
+Below are the functions you are can use, they may change over time.
 | function | example | description |
 | --------- | ------------- | ------------------ |
 | `attr(attrName, selector)` | `attr(class, .link)` |  will retrieve all class value present on the element/container according to the selector. (.link) |